BDC Hamburger Icon

 Awards can positively impact many facets of your business.
 If you’re interested in actively pursuing awards or ensuring your company is considered for industry accolades, here are some strategies to consider.

 Businesses should plan an awards strategy with corporate initiatives in mind.
-For example, if your company pushes for ethical behavior or corporate leadership, look for awards that recognize these traits.
+For example, if your company touts its ethical business culture or outstanding corporate leadership, look for awards recognizing these traits.

-Whether your business is new or well-established, national small business awards can be a boon.
-Consider the following list of awards that recognize small companies nationwide in all industries.
+Whether your business is new or well-established, national small business awards can be advantageous.
+Consider the following awards that recognize small companies nationwide in all industries.

-• Stevie Awards: Stevie Awards honor excellence in many business pursuits, including management, corporate social responsibility, customer service, human resources, information technology and marketing.
+• Stevie Awards: Stevie Awards honor excellence in many business pursuits, including management, corporate social responsibility, sustainability, customer service, human resources, information technology and marketing.
+If you’ve reduced your business’s carbon footprint or made other notable improvements or initiatives, these awards are worth a look.

 • Inc. 5000 Awards: Inc. 5000 Awards are given to the fastest-growing private companies in the country.
 If chosen, you’ll receive media exposure and invaluable networking opportunities.